 Cssbundling-rails currently comes with installation support for five different tools for bundling and processing your CSS.

-Bootstrap This probably one of the most famous libraries used to get going with the look and feel of a new application when you need a proof of concept.
+Bootstrap This is probably one of the most famous libraries used to get going with the look and feel of a new application when you need a proof of concept.

 Bulma An alternative to Bootstrap.
 Has opinionated styling to get you up and running when you don’t have good CSS knowledge to design your own sites.

 Dart Sass The current hot flavour of processing sass files.
-A way to add additional css features to extend what you can do.
+A way to add additional CSS features to extend what you can do.

 Tailwind CSS A utility-first CSS framework.
-It works similarly to bootstrap in that you add CSS to your application by adding classes to your HTML.
+It works similarly to Bootstrap in that you add CSS to your application by adding classes to your HTML.
 Where it differs is Tailwind is not a way to avoid understanding CSS but instead allows you to build up your design by using reusable classes that do only one thing.
 It’s moving the CSS to the markup instead of under a class name in your CSS files.
 You’ll either love it or hate it.